juberrahman/DataScience-and-MachineLearning/Omdena-WFP Project/FoodNonFood_Estimation/README.txt

-This folder will contain a smartphone app developed in android for estimating food and non-food items from the affected population.
-It will also have the supporting documentation.
+This folder has a python application for estimating food and non-food items from the affected population.
+It  also has the supporting documentation.